Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/supported-devices-reference.md

 ### Other gamepads, joysticks, and racing wheels

-The Input System supports any device which implements the \[USB HID specification\]().
-However, for devices which don't have specific [layouts](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/manual/Layouts.html) implemented in the Input System, the system can only surface the information available from the HID descriptor of the device, which limits how precisely it can describe a control.
-These devices often work best when you [manually remap the controls](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/api/UnityEngine.InputSystem.InputActionRebindingExtensions.html).
-If you need to support a specific device, you can also [add your own mapping for it](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/manual/HID.html#creating-a-custom-device-layout).
-For more information, refer to the [HID](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/manual/HID.html) documentation.
+The Input System supports any device which implements the [USB HID specification](hid-specification.md).
+However, for devices which don't have specific [layouts](Layouts.md) implemented in the Input System, the system can only surface the information available from the HID descriptor of the device, which limits how precisely it can describe a control.
+These devices often work best when you [manually remap the controls](xref:UnityEngine.InputSystem.InputActionRebindingExtensions).
+If you need to support a specific device, you can also [add your own mapping for it](hid-create-custom-layout.md).
+For more information, refer to the [Human Interface Device specification](hid-specification.md) documentation.

-iOS: The double-tap interaction on the side of the Apple Pencil is not surfaced as input at the moment.
-Also, no in-range detection is supported and [inRange](http://localhost:57437/com.unity.inputsystem@1.12/api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_inRange) will remain at its default value.
+The double-tap interaction on the side of the Apple Pencil isn't surfaced as input at the moment.
+Also, no in-range detection is supported and [`inRange`](xref:UnityEngine.InputSystem.Pen.inRange) will remain at its default value.

-## Gamepads {#gamepads}
+## Gamepads

 The reference tables are organized by platform type: